vaibhav-acquia/vwo/README.md

 5. Once the plugin is installed, you will see the successful installation message.
 On this page, click Enable newly added modules.
 6. Select the checkbox next to the VWO module and then click Save configuration.

-## B. Install using Composer (only in Drupal 8.9 and above) -

-1. Run this command on your server ->
-`composer require 'drupal/visual_website_optimizer:^1.1'`
-2. Once the plugin is installed, you will see the successful installation message.
-On this page, click Enable newly added modules.
-3. Select the checkbox next to the VWO module and then click Save configuration.

 # Configuration steps -